MonoToneMoe/weather-app/README.md

-Peer Reviewed By:
+Peer Reviewed By: Ashur
-Peer Review:
+Peer Review: the app was able to fetch the data on load and search; but the iconse sometimes wouldn't load; there is no favorites; the line graph does not populate with data.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).